Two from Beaver Dam taken by medical helicopter following motorcycle crash

+Beaver Dam pair taken via Med Flight after motorcycle crashes on Hwy.
+33

-TOWN OF HERMAN – Two people from Beaver Dam were taken by UW Med-Flight to UW Hospital in Madison after the motorcycle they were riding blew a tire and crashed on Saturday at 3 p.m.
+Two people from Beaver Dam were taken by UW Med Flight to University Hospital in Madison after the motorcycle they were riding blew a tire and crashed on Saturday at 3 p.m. in the town of Herman.

+The passenger, a 46-year-old Beaver Dam woman who was not wearing a helmet, sustained life-threatening-injuries.
+She was flown via Med Flight to University Hospital.
+The driver, a 58-year-old Beaver Dam man, was also not wearing a helmet and sustained serious injuries that were not considered life-threatening.
+He was also flown to University Hospital via a second Med Flight helicopter.

-Drugs and Alcohol are not believed to be a factor in the crash.
+Authorities do not believe alcohol or drugs were a factor in the crash.
 Names are not being released at this time.

-Assisting on scene was the Iron Ridge Fire/1st Responders, Allenton Fire/EMS, West Bend Paramedics, Beaver Dam Paramedics and two UW Med-Flight Helicopters.
+Assisting on scene was the Iron Ridge Fire/1st Responders, Allenton Fire/EMS, West Bend Paramedics and Beaver Dam Paramedics.

+Waupun Fire Department responds to shop fireWAUPUN — The Waupun Fire Department responded to a smoke-filled building shortly before 9 a.m.
+Saturday.

+The building is a multi-tenant commercial building owned by Samsyl Properties, Waupun Fire Chief B.J.
+DeMaa said in a press release.
+Upon arrival, crews searched the building and discovered a smoldering fire on a work bench in one of the businesses, which is being leased by Home Contractors.
+Crews used a fire extinguisher to put out the fire and then set up ventilation fans to evacuate the smoke that was in the building.

 Post a comment as